SELab-2/Dr-Trottoir-5/docs/content/nl/docs/Hoe-te-gebruiken/example-page.md

 ```

 ```
 Long, single-line code blocks should not wrap.
 They should horizontally scroll if they are too long.
 This line should be long enough to demonstrate this.
+It was not long enough so I am adding some extra text to really demonstrate this feature.
 ```

 Inline code inside table cells should still be distinguishable.